Mig-uel/comptia-network-plus/osi-model/README.md

 This is going to get complex very quickly because in order to transmit data effectively, we need multiple protocols to work together.
 This will eventually lead us to a layered approach to networking, which is where the OSI model comes in.

 In summary, a protocol is just a language that computers use to communicate with each other.
 Different protocols are used for different purposes, and multiple protocols are often used together to transmit data effectively over a network.

+## Introduction to a Layered Approach to Networking

+In order to set up a network, you're not just going to be using one piece of gear, you are going to be using multiple pieces of gear.
+These pieces of gear are layered in order to create a functional network.

+For example, if you want to set up a network, you are going to have the cabling, switches, routers, firewalls, etc. However, physical gear is not enough to set up a network.
+You also have the software side of things, which includes protocols, applications, and services which every piece of gear is going to use in order to communicate with each other.

+To manage the complexity of networking, we use a layered approach.
+This means that we break down the networking process into smaller, more manageable layers, each with its own specific function.
+Each layer is responsible for a specific aspect of networking, and they work together to ensure that data is transmitted effectively.

+The most common model used to describe this layered approach is the OSI (Open Systems Interconnection) model.

+The OSI model is a layered approach to how computers connect.

+It consists of seven layers, each with its own specific function:

+1. **Layer 1 - Physical Layer**: This layer is responsible for the physical transmission of data over a network.
+It includes the cabling, connectors, and other physical components that make up the network.
+2. **Layer 2 - Data Link Layer**: This layer is responsible for the reliable transmission of data over a physical link.
+It includes protocols such as Ethernet and Wi-Fi, which are used to transmit data over a local area network (LAN).
+We can think of this layer as the switch layer.
+3. **Layer 3 - Network Layer**: This layer is responsible for routing data between different networks.
+It includes protocols such as IP (Internet Protocol), which is used to route data over the internet.
+We can think of this layer as the router layer.
+4. **Layer 4 - Transport Layer**: This layer is responsible for ensuring that data is transmitted reliably and efficiently.
+It includes protocols such as TCP (Transmission Control Protocol) and UDP (User Datagram Protocol), which are used to manage the flow of data between devices.
+We can think of this layer as the firewall layer.

+The rest of the layers (Layers 5-7) are more focused on the software side of things:

+5. **Layer 5 - Session Layer**: This layer is responsible for establishing, managing, and terminating sessions between applications.
+It ensures that data is properly synchronized and organized during communication.
+6. **Layer 6 - Presentation Layer**: This layer is responsible for translating data between different formats.
+It ensures that data is presented in a way that is understandable to the receiving application, including data encryption and compression.
+7. **Layer 7 - Application Layer**: This layer is responsible for providing services to end-users.
+It includes protocols such as HTTP, FTP, and SMTP, which are used to access web pages, transfer files, and send emails.

+The point of all this is that we are going to be using a layered approach.
+In particular, we are going to be using the OSI model to help us understand how data is transmitted over a network.
+It is a seven-layer model that breaks down the networking process into smaller, more manageable layers, each with its own specific function.